vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     watch cf events pal-tracker
     ```

-    Notice that the event are ordered most recent at the top,
+    Notice that the events are ordered from the most recent at the top
-    least recent at the bottom.
+    to the oldest at the bottom.

     You will see in the later instructions this is referred to as the
     **`cf events` watch window**.

-Keep both this windows open and running for the rest of the lab.
+Keep both these windows open and running for the rest of the lab.

 #### Startup time

-1. After the application completes is startup,
+1. After the application completes its startup,
     review the logs since startup:

     ```bash